-Microsoft has changed the way default apps are assigned in the upcoming Windows 11, make it extremely difficult for users to switch default browsers if they miss the first and only prompt.
+Microsoft has changed the way default apps are assigned in the upcoming Windows 11, making it extremely difficult for users to switch default browsers if they miss the first and only prompt.
 The move has left rivals like Google, Mozilla Firefox, and Opera fuming.

 “The default app prompt in Windows 11 that you’ll only see once,” the report said on Wednesday.

 In Windows 11, there’s a prompt that appears when you install a new browser and open a web link for the first time.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 It’s the only opportunity to easily switch browsers in Windows 11, which, once missed, will ask you to set defaults by file or link type instead of a single switch.

 “Chrome and many other rival browsers will often prompt users to set them as default and will throw Windows users into the default apps part of settings to enable this,” the report noted.

 The Microsoft move has received criticism from other browser players.

 “We have been increasingly worried about the trend on Windows.
 Since Windows 10, users have had to take additional and unnecessary steps to set and retain their default browser settings.
 These barriers are confusing at best and seem designed to undermine a user’s choice for a non-Microsoft browser,” Selena Deckelmann, senior vice president of Firefox, told The Verge.

 Hiroshi Lockheimer, Google’s head of Android, Chrome, and Chrome OS added: “This from the company that claims to be the most open, with ‘the most choice’.”